Skip to content

 How to Use This ATO Tax Calculator

-1. Enter your income — type your annual, monthly, or weekly gross salary before tax.
+1. Enter your income — type your gross salary before tax.
+You can enter an annual, monthly, or weekly figure — the calculator converts automatically.

-3. Set your residency — Australian residents, foreign residents, and Working Holiday Makers (visa 417/462) all face different rates.
+3. Set your residency status — Australian residents, foreign residents, and Working Holiday Makers (visa 417/462) all face different rates.
+If you’re unsure, Australian resident applies to most people living and working in Australia.

-4. Toggle HELP/HECS — if you have a student loan, the ATO automatically deducts a compulsory repayment starting at $67,000 income.
+4. Toggle HELP/HECS — if you have a student loan, enable this to see your compulsory repayment deducted from take-home pay.

-6. Add deductions — work-related expenses, donations, and other deductions reduce your taxable income before tax is calculated.
+6. Enter deductions — add work-related expenses, donations, or other deductions to reduce your taxable income before the calculation runs.

-7. View results — click Calculate My Tax and see your full breakdown: income tax, Medicare levy, LITO offset, HELP repayment, take-home pay, and employer super — annually, monthly, fortnightly, or weekly.
+7. Read your results — see income tax, Medicare levy, LITO offset, HELP repayment, take-home pay, and employer super broken down annually, monthly, fortnightly, and weekly.

-These are the official ATO income tax brackets for Australian residents in the 2025–26 financial year, sourced directly from the Australian Taxation Office:
+These are the official ATO income tax brackets for Australian residents in 2025–26, sourced directly from the Australian Taxation Office.
+These rates are unchanged from 2024–25 — both years apply the Stage 3 bracket structure.

 $18,201 – $45,00016%Up to $4,288$4,288